WHAT IS TESTOSTERONE?

 Testosterone levels in men tend to decline with age.
 That’s why many older men try testosterone replacement therapy.
 Low testosterone is becoming more and more common.
 The number of prescriptions for testosterone supplements has increased fivefold since 2012 (12).

-Treatments are available in a variety of forms:
+Low testosterone can be treated in a variety of forms:

 - Skin gels